BrianSorensen/Upgrade-System/README.md

 ## Usage:
-Game elements (GameObjects or just plain classes) implements the IUpgradeble interface and the following signature:
+Game elements (GameObjects or just plain classes) implements the IUpgradeable interface and the following signature:

 List<Upgrade> - a list of the elements upgrades, these are easiest to create in the Unity inspector.